alexmingoia/alexmingoia.com/no-versions.md

 ---
 date: 2022-08-20
-title: Better software without versions
+title: No versions
 permalink: no-versions
 ---

-# Better software without versions
+# No versions

-Software improves with each release by adding new features, fixing bugs, or improving performance.
+Software engineers are great at devising solutions for problems they introduced.
 Versioning promises to alleviate the pain of incompatibility.
-Software engineers are great at devising solutions – even for problems they introduce.

-Incompatibility isn't some force of nature.
-It's a deliberate design choice. *Changes don't have to break things.* New features can be added to an API without breaking it.
-Functions can be added.
-Options and parameters can be extended.
-Modules can be namespaced.
+But incompatibility isn't some force of nature.
+It's a design choice. *Changes don't have to break things.* Functions can be added, options extended, modules namespaced.
 Semantic versions aren't a promise – they're an excuse.
 Versions are a consequence of the choice to break software.
-But it's a choice.
-Software can improve while remaining backwards-compatible.